M0K097/SchulProjekt_Tierheim/Dokumentation/KI_Nutzung.md

 Ergebniss: Liste der rohen funktionalen Anforderungen.

-## 2 weitere Prompts die verwendet wurden waren:
+## 2 weitere Prompts die verwendet wurden wurden:

 1) "Explain the basics of Linq in C# in .NET"
 2) "Show me some examples how Linq can be combined with var and patternmatching in c# to write more modern code"